mroysterhead/mroysterhead.github.io/work.md

 Kubernetes builds upon a decade and a half of experience at Google running production workloads at scale using a system called Borg, combined with best-of-breed ideas and practices from the community.

+- Led the design and implementation of highly scalable K8s clusters to support our global development teams, including a new GKE cluster in parity in North America and Europe for reduced latency, improved performance, and improvement in developer velocity.
+- Successfully migrated legacy Kibana logging to native GCL cloud logging via a new Tremor pipeline, bypassing Kafka and achieving $90,000 annual cost savings through reduced footprint.
+- Streamlined log processing and increased control over sampling with the new pipeline, enhancing log visibility and facilitating granular rate adjustments.

 **Metrics Platform Engineering**

 Supported maintaining a world class metrics stack at scale